CreateWithAce/soberdocs.github.io/md/common-issues.md

 The main culprit behind this is basically due to textures being loaded at the highest quality possible, which is the default setting.

 ### Solution
+The solution below should be applied automatically once the crash is first detected.

 Append the following FFlags into the `"fflags"` section at `~/.var/app/org.vinegarhq.Sober/config/sober/config.json`
 ```
 "DFIntTextureQualityOverride": 2,